bhalsingh28/Dynamic-Programming/Readme.md

 - Total problem → Choice → Recursion → 2 Calls

 - **⚠️ DP is only useful when there are subproblems.
-If only 1 call is made → No DP needed**
+If only 1 call is made in recursion → No DP needed**

 ### DP Conversion: